Stocks battle to recoup losses from steepest drop since 1987 crash

 |UNITED AIRLINES HLDG.

-Retail stocks were in focus after February sales fell 0.4 percent year-over-year, according to the Commerce Department, missing the 0.2 percent gain that economists surveyed by Refinitiv were expecting.
+Retail stocks were in focus after February sales fell 0.4 percent year over year, according to the Commerce Department, missing the 0.2 percent gain that economists surveyed by Refinitiv were expecting.
 Elsewhere in the space, Nordstrom announced the closure of all of its stores in the U.S. and Canada and pulled its 2020 outlook.

 |Ticker